 Refer to the general overview on page 46.
 Report credits recognized for nondegreed certificated instructional employees following the provisions of WAC 392-121-259.
 Nondegree credits are reported only for certificated employees who are reported with highest degree level S, V, or H.

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required.
-School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s placement on LEAP salary allocation documents.
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required.
+School districts shall have documentation on file and available for review which substantiates each certificated instructional employee’s (()) degrees, credits, and certificated years of experience.
 The minimum requirements are as follows: . . .

 (4) Districts shall document nondegree credits.